-Al pastor translates to “like the shepherd,” in reference to the Lebanese immigrants who arrived in Mexico in the early 20th century.
-They brought shawarma with them and it eventually evolved into tacos árabes (a dish in Puebla where spit-roasted, seasoned lamb is served on a pita) and even further into al pastor.
+Al pastor translates to “shepherd style,” in reference to the Lebanese immigrants who arrived in Mexico in the 1940s.
+They brought shawarma with them, and from that evolved the tacos árabes in Puebla (a dish where spit-roasted, seasoned lamb is served on a pita) and then eventually into al pastor.

 Al pastor tacos are made by marinating meat (historically lamb but often pork nowadays) with Mexican-meets-Middle Eastern flavors like charred onions, garlic, achiote paste, cumin, cinnamon, allspice, and cloves.
 After the pork butt is marinated overnight, it's layered onto the vertical spit and cooked for hours until the meat is tender, flame-licked, and caramelized.

 How to know where to go for the best al pastor tacos?
 First of all, a legit al pastor joint only does al pastor and does it excellently.
 Most Mexicans say that the larger the trompo, the better the spot (the rationale being the amount of meat they cook is an indicator of demand at a given taco stand).